maco4457/PPL-Paper/Paper.md

 type.
 To keep the language small, we did not [initially] include a boolean type.
 Like in Lisp, nil represents false, and any other value represents true.
 This is one of the few economies that we sometimes regret today."
 Lua.org

-##table?!
-"A table is a collection of key and data pairs, where the data is referenced by key."
-Programming in Lua, 2nd ed.
-Tables are the *only* built-in composite data type in Lua, so user-created types generally build upon tables.

-Similar to Python's dictionary, PHP's associative array, Scala's map

-Constructing a table looks like constructing a dict in Python: sweetNewTable = {} -- Creates a new, empty table
-We pass tables by ref, can insert/delete values and indices (mutability),

 Now, Lua has eight types, but still no integer type!
 The eight primitive types of Lua are now:
 - nil,